senseexcel/senseexcel/README.md

 1. Press the "..." next to the drop down box.
 2. Press the New Connection button
-3. Fill in the form with the appropriate values.
+3. Fill the fields in the form with the appropriate values as described below.

 a.
 "Connection Name" field.
 Enter a unique name for the connection

-BEST PRACTICE: Choose a Connection name that will be easy to identify in a drop down list.
+BEST PRACTICE: Choose a Connection name that will be easy to identify the source and in a drop down list.

 b.
 Ignore Certifate Errors Checkbox.

-Sometimes Qlik Sense is running on a server without a valid secuirty certificate.
+Sometimes Qlik Sense will run on a server without a valid secuirty certificate.
 Checking this box will ignore https://certificate errors are that are encountered and proceed with the connection.
 Uncheking the box will allow the https:// chain to remain intact and provides the most security.
 The default setting is "checked".

 ![Connection Edit Property Panel Ignore Certificate Errors](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Connection-Edit-Property-Panel-Ignore-Certificate-Errors.png)